 Smart meters have been installed in more than 1.8 million homes and businesses throughout the province and are now standard BC Hydro equipment.

-In July 2013 the Provincial Government announced the Meter Choices Program, which offers eligible customers a choice of meter.
+In July 2013 the Provincial Government announced the Meter Choices Program, which offers eligible customers a choice between:

 - a standard smart meter at no cost;